 Method 5: Update Computer Drivers

 The unexpected store exception flaw can often arise due to buggy or incorrect driver existing in the operating system.
 The user can resolve the problem by simply downloading the latest version of the device drivers which will get substituted by the buggy one.
-The user should update all the drivers to fix this particular error.
-The latest driver version is essential in case the previous version gets damaged.
-To update the device, drivers use these steps:

 Step 1 – To begin with, right-click on My Computer/This PC in your device and select the last option ‘Properties’.